-"Dominique" eulogizes the founder of the Dominican order.
+"Dominique" eulogizes the founder of the Dominican order: St. Dominic, a priest from the 12th century.
 It had the stamp of approval from Luc-Gabrielle's mother superior, stating that the song treated St. Dominic "with familiarity and a touch of impertinence."

 After the release of the movie, Sister Luc-Gabrielle left the convent and tried to maintain her recording career, this time under her real name - Jeanine Decker.
 She became a bit of a rebel, with singles like "Glory Be to God for the Golden Pill," a hymn to birth control.
-She embraced her lesbian sexuality and was pursued by the Belgian government over unpaid taxes relating to this song.
+She embraced her lesbian sexuality and was pursued by the Belgian government over unpaid taxes relating to this song (all proceeds from the song went to the order, but she was still stuck with the tax bill).
 Drug problems complicated matters even more.

-In 1985, Jeanine Decker and her partner of 10 years, Annie Pecher, committed suicide.
-Their center for autistic children had closed its doors, and they "lost all courage in the face of a losing battle with the tax people." (thanks, Brad Wind - Miami, FL, for all above)
+In 1985, Jeanine Deckers and her partner of 10 years, Annie Pecher, committed suicide by overdosing on barbiturates.
+Their center for autistic children had closed its doors, and they "lost all courage in the face of a losing battle with the tax people."

 We thought you'd enjoy the promotional copy for the film Sister Smile - The Tragic Tale Of The Singing Nun, as it's the first time we've seen a movie described as "boldly speculative yet persuasive."
 Take it for what it's worth: